-Both the FZ1000 II and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the FZ1000 II followed on from the Panasonic FZ1000.
+The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A77 II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A77 II from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic FZ1000 II better than the Sony A77 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DC-FZ1000 II:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).